 Because these albums were available at the same time, I have listed them alphabetically by artist.
 I selected a baker’s dozen and stopped, although this page could go forever …

-The Association: Insight Out (Warner Bros.
-W-1696 mono/WS-1696 stereo, 1967).
-The group’s third long-player was both it most ambitious and its most accomplished.
+The group’s third long-player was released in 1967 and was the group’s most ambitious and most accomplished album.
 It was also the most successful: carried by Windy and Never My Love (both #1 on the Cash Box Top 100), INSIGHT OUT was a Top 10 on the LP charts and awarded an RIAA Gold Record by the end of the year.

 By the end of the next year, their run of Top 40 singles was over and their albums sold less and less and all of them wound up in cut-out bins.
 Fine record by a fine band that rarely gets its due from historians.